-- 8. Reinstall the screw that you removed from the expansion slot earlier to secure the adapter to the chassis. - 9.
+- 9. Close the adapter retainer bracket. - 10.
 Connect required cables to the adapter.
-Route cables so that they do not block the flow of air from the fans.
-If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 23 for additional information. - 10.
-If you have other options to install or remove, do so now. - 11.
-Go to "Completing the installation" on page 25.
+Route cables so that they do not block the flow of air from the fan.
+If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 25 for additional information.

+If you have other devices to install, do so now.
+Otherwise go to "Completing the installation" on page 25.